ghostqriver/Mobot_funcs/index.rst

     Transform a img from BGR to RGB
     parameters:
         img: a read in image in the BGR format

+automatic_brightness_and_contrast(image, clip_hist_percent):
+    The function automatically changed brightness and contrast of a given image
+    parameters:
+        img              : a readin image
+        clip_hist_percent: the parameter which control how much will be clip in the hist of original image's grayscale histogram, 10 by default

+brighter_CLAHE(img,clipLimit,tileGridSize):
+    The function apply the CLAHE on a given image
+    parameters:
+        clipLimit,tileGridSize: the main parameters which should be given when apply the CLAHE, clipLimit         : float, 3.0 by
+            tileGridSize      : 1*2 tuple

+brightening_dataset(brightening_func,image_root,tar_folder,para = None):
+    Do the transformation using the brightening_func on a given dataset.
+    parameters:
+        brightening_func: the brighten function's name
+        image_root      : the images path which store all images of the dataset tar_folder      : the path which the transformed images should be stored in para            : the first parameter for brightening_func, because here we only define two functions brighter_CLAHE and automatic_brightness_and_contrast both with the default parameter, for further using, we can modify this parameter for more complex transformation

 visualize
 ----------------------------------
 ``visualize.py``